DonnervS/grimheim-rules/rules/game-rules.md

 - Roll a number of D6 equal to the weapon’s ATK.
 - A result ≥ HTV is a normal success.
-- A 6 is a critical success.
+- A 6 is a critical success and may trigger additional rules.

 ##### Block Dice

-- Any bonus dice from Armor, Shields, or other rules, that may be used for blocking.
+- Any bonus dice from Armor, Shields, or other rules, that may be used for blocking only.
-- Each Block Die has a target value determined by its rules.
-- A 6 is a critical success.
+- A Block Die cancels an enemy Attack Die of equal or lower value.

+##### Assist:

+Each friendly model that is also in Melee Range of the Defender improves the Attacker’s HTV by 1 (to a minimum of 2+).

 ### 4. Resolve Dice

 The Attacker spends one successful die first; players then alternate until every successful die has been resolved or a model is defeated.

 Strike: When you spend a successful Attack Die to Strike, the Defender suffers Damage.
-A normal success inflicts the value of DMG; a critical success inflicts the value CRT and the model needs to roll for Critical Injuries.
+A normal success inflicts the value of DMG; a critical success inflicts the value CRT and the model needs to roll for Critical Injuries immediately.

-Block: When you spend any successful die to Block, you cancel one of your opponent’s unresolved successful dice.
+Block: When you spend any successful Attack Die to Block, you cancel one of your opponent’s unresolved successful dice.
 A normal success cancels a normal success; a critical success cancels any success.
 Block dice may only be spent in this way.

 - If one player runs out of successful dice, the other player resolves all remaining dice.
 - A model whose wounds are reduced to 0 is Defeated and removed from the game.